Documentation Index

 • Select a server image with the Windows type from Step 3 for remote desktop connection.

-• The ACG name of the application server from Step 6 is used when adding ACG to the MSSQL server later on.
+• You use the application server ACG name later when adding an ACG to the MSSQL server.

 To set up a server access environment in the VPC environment of the NAVER Cloud Platform console, you need to set up a public IP.